sebp/scikit-survival/doc/index.rst

             <i class="fas fa-book-open tile-icon"></i>
             </h3>
             <div class="tile-desc">
-              <p>The user guide provides in-depth information on the key concepts of scikit-survival with useful background information and explanation.</p>
+              <p>The user guide provides in-depth information on the key concepts of scikit-survival, an overview of available survival models, and hands-on examples.</p>
             </div>
           </a>
         </div>